 How to Start an LLC in Texas

 To start an LLC in Texas, you must file a Certificate of Formation with the Texas Secretary of State.
-You can file the document online, by mail or in person.
+You can file the document online, by mail, or in person.
 The Certificate of Formation costs $300 to file.
 There is a small, extra fee if paid online.
 Once filed with the state, this document formally creates your Texas LLC.
-However, to actually ready the LLC to do business, you must complete several additional steps.
+However, to ready the LLC to do business, you must complete several additional steps.

 To form a Texas LLC, you must complete and file the Certificate of Formation with the Texas Secretary of State.
 See the document below and click on any number to see what information is required in the corresponding section.